 Individuals can learn skills through certificate or associate's degree programs in machine or manufacturing technology.
 Relevant coursework covers blueprints, computer-aided design, machining principles, and metals.

-Voluntary certification may be obtained from the National Institute for Metalworking Skills (NIMS) upon successful completion of a two-part test on skills and theory (www.nims-skills.org).
+Voluntary certification may be obtained from the National Institute for Metalworking Skills (NIMS) upon successful completion of a two-part test on skills and theory.
 The NIMS awards three levels of machining certification based on CNC turning and milling skills.

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by computer-controlled machine tool operators for metals and plastic, including CNC lathe operators, was $35,900 as of May 2013.
-The employment of metal and plastic machine workers, including lathe operators, is expected to decline by 6% between 2012 and 2022, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary earned by computer-controlled machine tool operators for metals and plastic, including CNC lathe operators, was $37,030 as of May 2015.
+The employment of these professionals expected to increase 19% between 2014 and 2024, per the BLS, which is much faster than average.